 How to keep baby safe during winters

 When it comes to layering your child with clothes you always end up asking “How much is too much?”.
-Therefore, following are two basic principles that were suggest to me by my son’s pediatrician and these became my mantra during winters:
+Therefore, the following are two basic principles that suggested to me by my son’s pediatrician and these became my mantra during winters:

-2) When going out dress up your baby in the end.
-Meaning, get ready first because baby can get over heated when you put all those extra layers on them.
-Infants can’t regulate their body temperature, so your make up and dressing up first then comes baby’s jackets and jumpers in the end.
+2) When going out a dress up your baby in the end.
+Meaning, get ready first because the baby can get overheated when you put all those extra layers on them.
+Infants can’t regulate their body temperature, so your makeup and dressing up first then comes baby’s jackets and jumpers in the end.

-I was almost tempted to turn my little munchkin into an eskimo.
-But I realized too many layers restrict baby’s movement, which, further irritates them.
-So, the idea is to pick fabric which is warm but not too thick.
-Under mentioned is my favorite combination for outdoors:
+I was almost tempted to turn my little munchkin into an Eskimo.
+But I realized too many layers restrict the baby’s movement, which, further irritates them.
+So, the idea is to pick the fabric that is warm but not too thick.
+Undermentioned is my favorite combination for outdoors:

-Full sleeve bodysuit vest + Full sleeve warm fleece jumper with footies + Fleece jacket with hoodie (Add this when it is peak winters) + Full downer Jumper with hoodie (to block the wind) + mittens along with blankey
+Full sleeve bodysuit vest + Full sleeve warm fleece jumper with footies + Fleece jacket with hoodie (Add this when it is peak winters) + Full downer Jumper with hoodie (to block the wind) + mittens along with a blanket.

 If I should bathe my baby every day or not?
 This is another question every mom faces when they have an infant and especially, during winters.
-Its okay to bathe your baby once in two or three days.
-Personally, I advocate massaging and bathing baby once a day.
-This is something I have learnt from my mother.
-Your baby doesn’t need it but it will only do good and boost their immunity system.
+It’s okay to bathe your baby once in two or three days.
+Personally, I advocate massaging and bathing babies once a day.
+This is something I have learned from my mother.
+Your baby doesn’t need it but it will only do good and boost their immune system.
 Imagine, a relaxing massage with warm organic herbal oil followed by a warm bath… who can resist the relaxation that follows it.
-Though, be extremely careful about time and temperature of room along with water in which you are bathing your baby.
+Though, be extremely careful about the time and temperature of the room along with water in which you are bathing your baby.
 Night bath rituals are great and help babies sleep better.
-But, if there is a sunny room where you can massage and bathe your baby, even that is good idea.
+But, if there is a sunny room where you can massage and bathe your baby, even that is a good idea.
 Plus, you can get some relaxing time for yourself during the day.

-As far as products are concerned there are tons of options but Aquaphor has become my go to brand when it comes to bathing and skin care.
+As far as products are concerned there are tons of options but Aquaphor has become my go-to brand when it comes to bathing and skincare.
 Especially, during peak winters if your baby develops dry skin or cracked lips.
 Why Aquaphor?
-The only downside of bathing your little baby everyday is their skin loses moisture.
-I love how Aquaphor keeps my baby’s skin smooth and moist even after bath, which a lot of famous brands were not able to do.
+The only downside of bathing your little baby every day is their skin loses moisture.
+I love how Aquaphor keeps my baby’s skin smooth and moist even after a bath, which a lot of famous brands were not able to do.

 My baby welcomed winter as we celebrated his six month birthday.
 It was an exciting time for all of us.
 He had just started discovering different tastes and textures of food.
 If your baby is under six months, obviously, his or her main meal is still breastmilk or formula.
 In case, you have started solids adding powdered nuts especially almonds to their diet can do wonders.
-Even dates is is also a great option and is amazing in boosting immunity.
+Even dates are also a great option and are amazing in boosting immunity.
 All cultures have warm foods and soup recipes.
-Don’t forget to ask your mother or grand mother for secret recipes.
+Don’t forget to ask your mother or grandmother for secret recipes.

-Weather shields – Basically, a plastic sheet which covers the entire stroller and protects your little one from harsh and brutal winds.
-Make sure you invest in a good one and it fits properly, otherwise, wind will blew the shield and there won’t be any protection from weather just added frustration.
+Basically, a plastic sheet that covers the entire stroller and protects your little one from harsh and brutal winds.
+Make sure you invest in a good one and it fits properly, otherwise, the wind will blow the shield and there won’t be any protection from the weather just added frustration.

-Bundle Me: My baby loves to kick and play, so initial gig with double blankets to cover him up didn’t last for long.
+My baby loves to kick and play, so the initial gig with double blankets to cover him up didn’t last for long.
 Therefore, I strongly recommend bundle me for babies.
-Its a like a sleeping bag but for strollers.
+It’s like a sleeping bag but for strollers.
 It keeps babies absolutely snug.
 They are a bit expensive but totally worth it.
-One suggestion, which, I am again stealing from my mom’s book is buy toddler size if you want it to ask for two seasons.
-Rest, nature take its course and let baby get acclamitised to the changing weather.
+One suggestion, which, I am again stealing from my mom’s book is bought toddler size if you want it to ask for two seasons.
+Rest, nature take its course and let baby get acclimatized to the changing weather.

-Stay warm and winters is just one more excuse to cuddle with your little cupcake.
+Stay warm and winters are just one more excuse to cuddle with your little cupcake.